Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Hide.** If you are Unseen, you can make a Stealth check with Inverse Difficulty based on your Agility to become Hidden.

 **Investigate.** Make a Scrutiny check to investigate a creature or the environment.
 If you investigate a creature, the check is contested with the creature's Deceit or Persuasion (depending on the situation and what you're looking for).
+On success, you learn one piece of information about the creature or the environment.

 **Sheath.** Sheath a weapon or two.